SwarnenduDasKW/Country-Capital-Flag/README.md

 ## To do items

 1. The quiz has hardcoded countries.
-Need to work with random data
+Need to work with random data - Done
-2. Show the flag of the country in the quiz page
+2. Show the flag of the country in the quiz page - Done
 3. Implement scoring system - Done
 4. The footer doesn't stay at the bottom when the country list becomes smaller (basically when you search for a country) The code to keep footer at the bottom is done for the quiz page but need a generic solution.